Have you been injured in an accident that wasn't your fault?

 The key questions to put to your prospective solicitor are "what success fee and ATE premium do you charge?" and "how much of the compensation will I keep?".

-Our panel of road traffic accident personal injury solicitors are experienced in in obtaining the best compensation for people hurt in a car or motorbike crash in Exmouth.
+The panel of road traffic accident personal injury solicitors are experienced in obtaining the best compensation for people hurt in a car or motorbike crash in Exmouth.

 Road traffic accidents involving cars, motorcycles and other vehicles in Exmouth are common with statistics showing a total of 2404 accidents (2094 slight accidents, 294 serious accidents and 16 fatal accidents) in 2013 in Devon council area.
 By 2014 total accidents had increased to 2,427.